Dishank25S/Project257-main/LOCAL_DATABASE_README.md

 # Local Database Photography Portfolio

-This photography portfolio application now uses **localStorage** for data persistence instead of external database services like Supabase.
+This photography portfolio application now uses **localStorage** for data persistence instead of external database services.
 All your data is stored locally in your browser.

 ## 🚀 Quick Start